netlify/gocommerce/README.md

 The metadata can be anywhere on the page, and goes in a script tag in this format:

 <script id="gocommerce-product" type="application/json">
-{"sku": "my-product", "prices": [{"amount": "49.99"}], "type": "ebook"}
+{"sku": "my-product", "title": "My Product", "prices": [{"amount": "49.99"}], "type": "ebook"}
 </script>

 More about what the product metadata can contain.
-The minimum required is the SKU and at least one "price".
+The minimum required is the SKU, title and at least one "price".
 Default currency is USD if nothing else specified.

 ### Mail templates